Is it possible to homeschool in Switzerland?

 In Berne, parents need authorization by the cantonal education department.
 Homeschooling parents need to meet cantonal learning objectives and outcomes for public schools.
 Unlike in most other cantons, parents can request to teach in a language of instruction different from the official national language as long as the teacher is qualified to teach in that language.

 Cantons like Zürich and Valais (marked in yellow) do require a teaching diploma recognised by the department or EDK but the diploma does not necessarily have to be linked to the school stage that is taught (primary, secondary…).
 Zürich allows homeschooling for up to one year without the corresponding teacher qualification.
-Afterwards, a recognised teacher qualification is required.
+Afterwards, a recognised teacher qualification for the corresponding school level is required.
 Parents need to meet the learning outcomes of the Zürich cantonal syllabus and have to teach all subjects in German.

-Cantons marked in orange ask for a stage-dependent teacher diploma (Kindergarten, primary, secondary).
+Cantons marked in orange ask for a teacher diploma for the school level parents want to teach in (Kindergarten, primary, secondary).
 These include Appenzell Innerroden, Glarus, Graubünden, Luzern, Sankt Gallen, Solothurn, Schwyz and Basel Land.

 Cantons in red do not authorise homeschooling except for exceptional circumstances.
 These cantons usually also ask for a teaching qualification (not included in the graph).
 Zug, for example, allows homeschooling only if parents officially residing in the canton but who for private or business reasons, spend most of the year not in the canton but abroad or frequently change residence.
 Parents need a teaching qualification recognised by the federal Swiss education authority (EDK) or a recognised education institution abroad and have to follow either the official Swiss school syllabus or the school syllabus of the country of origin.
 According to a school official, no requests for homeschooling have been granted in the past years.
 Tessin and Uri are the most restrictive cantons.
 Restrictions also apply in Schaffhausen and Nidwalden.